 Find a place where all voices have a prayer to pray, a song to sing, a sermon to say, and a common story to tell.

-Find a place where “The body of Christ, broken for you,” means so much more than “It’s who I am, it’s who I am, it’s who I am.”
+Find a place where “The body of Christ, broken for you,” means more than “It’s who I am, it’s who I am, it’s who I am.”

 Find a place where Table, Font, and Pulpit haven’t been displaced by drum cage, music stand, and Madonna mic.

-Find a place where the generational arrogance doesn’t obscure the multi-directional vision of true Christian worship.
+Find a place where the generational arrogance doesn’t obscure the transcendence of true Christian worship.

 And be a part of the worshiping community once again.